onertipaday/Rcolombos/README.md

 Rcolombos
 =========

-Interface to colombos.net compendia using the exposed REST API
+Interface to [COLOMBOS](colombos.net) compendia using the exposed REST API.